Leonidas (Leon) Amarant

 My name is Leon Amarant (Leonidas Amarant on the ballot!), and I’m proud to be running for Middletown Town Council.
 Having grown up in this community, Middletown is not just where I live, it’s home.
 Our town faces important challenges and I am committed to working for every resident, ensuring we move forward together toward a brighter future.
 I’m eager for the opportunity to represent you and would love to hear your thoughts.
 Thank you for your support, I truly appreciate it!

 As a lifelong Middletown resident, father, and proud member of this amazing community, I believe now is the time to invest in our town’s future by focusing on the key issues that affect us all.
 Middletown is going through a period of significant change, and we need strong leadership that prioritizes the needs of our residents.
-My platform is built on five core pillars: tax reform, education, the environment, housing, and support for small businesses.
+My platform is built on five core pillars: tax reform, education, housing and affordability, our environment, and support for small businesses.
 I will also push for term limits, greater transparency, and accountability in local government.
 Together, we can tackle these challenges with smart, data-driven solutions.

 Tax Reform: Fairness for All Residents